dentarg/auth0-blog/_posts/2016-04-13-authentication-in-golang.markdown

 Once your client is created copy it's **secret** and **audience** fields and replace the accompanying placeholders in your `main.go` file.
 Notice that `/products` and `/products/{slug}/feedback` route are protected with the `authMiddleware` middleware function we've written.
 If you try to access these now without a proper `access_token`, you will get a `401 Unauthorized` error.

 When you created the API client, another client was created that will allow your frontend to authenticate and get the appropriate keys.
-Find this client and copy it's `Client ID` as you will need it later.
+Find this client, change it's **client type** to **single page application** and copy its `Client ID` as you will need it later.

 Next, we'll implement the login functionality on the frontend.
 Feel free to remove to the `/get-token` route as it is no longer necessary.
 We will get the token from Auth0.